Notice of criteria and application procedures for designation or redesignation, in the Military Airport Program (MAP), for the fiscal year 2013.

 The application for new designations will be evaluated in terms of how the proposed projects will contribute to reducing delays and/or how the airport will enhance air traffic or airport system capacity and provide adequate user services.

 Recently realigned or closed military airports, as well as active military airfields with new joint-use agreements, have the greatest need of funding to convert to, or to incorporate, civil airport operations.
 Newly converted airports and new joint-use locations frequently have minimal capital development resources and will therefore receive priority consideration for designation and MAP funding.
-The FAA will evaluate the need for eligible projects based upon information in the candidate airport's five-year Airport Capital Improvement Plan (ACIP).
-These projects need to be related to development of that airport and/or the air traffic control system capacity.
+The FAA will evaluate the need for eligible projects based upon information in the candidate airport's five-year Capital Improvement Plan (CIP).

 1. The FAA will evaluate candidate airports and/or the airports such candidate airports will relieve based on the following specific factors: